oroinc/orocommerce/src/Oro/Bundle/InventoryBundle/Resources/doc/inventory-level-api.md

 ```

 ### quantity
-Warehouse Inventory Level quantity.
+Inventory Level quantity.

-Warehouse Inventory Level quantity must be provided in order to update it.
+Inventory Level quantity must be provided in order to update it.

-Warehouse Inventory Level quantity is provided in the `attributes` section.
+Inventory Level quantity is provided in the `attributes` section.

 E.g.:
 ```json